APPJON001/Hand-Drawn-Circuit-To-LT-Spice-Netlist-Conversion-Tool/README.md

 Ensure that the script listens on an unused port.
 Navigate to the terminal-specified page in your favourite browser to use.

 Note: This code currently only works on MacOS.
 A Windows-compatible version should be released soon.

+# License

+Copyright (c) 2023-2024 Jonathan Apps

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software **WITH CERTAIN RESTRICTIONS**.
+The Software may be modified for personal or corporate use, but shall not be used for distribution, sublicensing, and/or selling.
+Please ensure that you make proper reference to this repository and its author (Jonathan Apps) whenever/wherever it is used.
+Please feel free to contact me if further information is required.